 PCs communicate through a variety of networks and can import and display various types of data, including audio and video information.

-Various types of memory in the personal computer supports program execution, for video support and short term storage needs for other tasks.
+Various types of memory in the personal computer supports program execution, videos, and short-term storage needs for other tasks.

 Using an industrial computer for control applications requires the same inputs and outputs as a personal computer … with the addition of interfacing to the various device types found on the factory floor.